 Thumos

-Thumos is what makes you stand up when sitting down is easier.
-It’s what Achilles had too much of and most corpo drones have too little of.
+Thumos is what Achilles had too much of and most corpo drones have too little of.

 You know you’ve lost it when you type the objection, then delete it.
 When you nod in meetings at things you don’t believe.
 When your choices become predictable to algorithms and you can’t remember the last time you risked anything that mattered.